polodev/learning/content/en/bits/javascript/2020-09-05-how-to-add-progress-bar-in-basic-form-submission-to-get-rid-of-form-resubmission.md

 It required to upload lot of images. which actually takes time.
 Since, it wasn't a ajax form, I was unable to  add any indication that "form is submitting"

-Follwing method progess element adding solve 2 problems
+Adding Progress element using following method solve 2 problems:

 *  Help to rid of form Resubmission
 * Giving indication to user about form submission